elastic/apm/specs/agents/tracing-instrumentation-aws.md

 Note that the `db.instance` field is the AWS region.

+The following field should also be set for DynamoDB:
+- **`context.destination.region`**: mandatory.
+The AWS region where the table is, if available.

 ### SQS (Simple Queue Service )

 AWS Simple Queue Service is a message queuing service.
 The [messaging spec](tracing-instrumentation-messaging.md) can